Often, when we drive, we just think about getting to our destination. This blog focuses on how to make the most of the journey and stay safe.

 Let’s say that you’re driving to the beach.
-It’s ten in the morning, the sun is shining, and the temperature is going to soar into the high twenties as the early afternoon approaches.
+It’s 10 in the morning, the sun is shining, and the temperature is going to soar into the high 20s as the early afternoon approaches.
 As you’re driving along, what pictures do you have in your mind?

 Your mind may be saying ‘I want to be there NOW!’
 You may be thinking of the speed limits, red lights, other road users and potential hazards you’ll meet on the way – all of them obstacles to you getting to the beach.
 All that’s important to you is the destination.